drkennetz/slackgpt/README.md

 Build the binary, add tokens to config, and run!

 ### Config
-The config must contain three entries separated by an equals (=) sign.
-Two are required by slack, and one is required by chat-gpt.
+The config is parsed by [viper](https://github.com/spf13/viper) and must conform to the [viper supported config types](https://github.com/spf13/viper#reading-config-files).

 A walk through of getting a chat-gpt token, setting up a slack bot and giving it proper permissions, and getting tokens will be discussed in detail further down the README.
 This section will just ensure that you build the tool and have it functional on the CLI.
 ```